-BCTOX's Marine Biotoxins Surveillance System in BC - Data from CFIA Shifting pattern of biotoxins on the west coast of Canada 6.
-Other Marine Miotoxins 1- Algae bloom are simple plants that do not have ordinary leaves or roots.
-True algae (green algae) start to bloom in late spring and early summer in rather colder areas or near water. --- They are the result of excess nutrients, particularly phosphates originates from fertilizers; also, excess carbon and nitrogen and catalyst residual sodium carbonate. --- Algae are short-lived, and decaying dead organic matter consumes dissolved oxygen in the water, resulting in hypoxia and die off of plants and animals in large numbers.
-2- Harmful algae bloom (or red tide); involves toxic phytoplankton such as dinoflagellates of the genus Alexandrium and Karenia, or diatoms of the genus Pseudo-nitzschia.
+- 1- Algae bloom are simple plants that do not have ordinary leaves or roots.
+True algae (areen algae) start to bloom in late spring and early summer in rather colder areas or near water. - --- They are the result of excess nutrients, particularly phosphates originating from fertilizers; other sources include excess carbon and nitrogen and catalyst residual sodium carbonate. - --- Algae are short-lived, and decaying dead organic matter consumes dissolved oxygen in the water, resulting in hypoxia and die off of plants and animals in large numbers. - 2- Harmful algae bloom (or red tide); involves toxic phytoplankton such as dinoflagellates of the genus Alexandrium and Karenia, or diatoms of the genus Pseudo-nitzschia.
 Such blooms often take on a red or brown hue.
-They produce natural toxins. --- Reappearance of blue-green algae at Elk Lake that are lethal to dogs is a constant concern for water quality, prompting a CRD advisory notice (2018-11-20).1 2-1- Saxitoxin Dinoflagellate Alexandrium fundyense produces Saxitoxin that causes paralytic shellfish poisoning 2-2- Domoic acid Pseudo-nitzschia diatom produces Domoic acid that causes amnesic shellfish poisoning.
+They produce natural toxins. - --- Reappearance of blue-green algae at Elk Lake that are lethal to dogs is a constant concern for water quality, prompting a CRD advisory notice $\left(2018-11-20\right)$ .

+2-1- Saxitoxin

+Dinoflagellate Alexandrium fundyense produces Saxitoxin that causes paralytic shellfish poisoning

+2-2- Domoic acid

+Pseudo-nitzschia diatom produces Domoic acid that causes amnesic shellfish poisoning.

-2-3- Okadaic acid --- Dinoflagellates Dinophysis produce Okadaic acid (sum of okadaic acid and dinophysis toxins (DTX-1, DTX-2 and DTX-3) that causes Diarrhetic Shellfish Poisoning (DSP) 2-4- Azaspiracid Dinoflagellate Azadinium spinosum produces Azaspiracid (a phycotoxin) and analogues.
+2-3- Okadaic acid

+--- Dinoflagellates Dinophysis produce Okadaic acid (sum of okadaic acid and dinophysis toxins (DTX-1, DTX-2 and DTX-3) that cause Diarrhetic Shellfish Poisoning (DSP)

+2-4- Azaspiracid

+Dinoflagellate Azadinium spinosum produces Azaspiracid (a phycotoxin) and analogues.
 Azaspiracid can result in severe acute symptoms that include nausea, vomiting, diarrhea, and stomach cramps.

-EU and FDA regulatory limit is 160 $\mu\text{g/kg}$ (reports from Europe).
+EU and FDA regulatory limit is 160 $\mu g/kg$ (reports from Europe).

+--- No information is available online from BC

+2-5- Brevetoxin

---- No information is available online from BC 2-5- Brevetoxin Karenia brevis dinoflagellate produces brevetoxin that causes neurotoxic shellfish poisoning (common in Florida and the Gulf of Mexico).
-NSP is diagnosed with gastrointestinal and neurological symptoms: nausea and vomiting, paresthesias of the mouth, lips and tongue as well as distal paresthesias, ataxia, slurred speech and dizziness.
-Neurological symptoms can progress to partial paralysis and respiratory distress.2 --- No information is available online from BC --- Officials in Florida say dolphins seem to be red tide's latest victims as more than 20 have washed up dead.
-Scientists attributed the deaths to brevetoxin (2018-11-27).3 2-6- Cyclic imines "The dinoflagellates Karenia selliformis and Alexandrium ostenfeldii / A. peruvianum have been implicated in the biosynthesis of gymnodimines and spirolides, while Vulcanodinium rugosum is the producer of pinnatoxins and portimine."^{4 5} --- No information is available online from BC
+Karenia brevis dinoflagellate produces brevetoxin that causes neurotoxic shellfish poisoning (common in Florida and the Gulf of Mexico).

+NSP is diagnosed through gastrointestinal and neurological symptoms: nausea and vomiting, paresthesias of the mouth, lips and tongue as well as distal paresthesias, ataxia, slurred speech and dizziness.
+Neurological symptoms can progress to partial paralysis and respiratory distress.

+- --- No information is available online from BC - --- Officials in Florida say dolphins seem to be red tide's latest victims as more than 20 have washed up dead.
+Scientists attributed the deaths to brevetoxin (2018-11-27). $^9$

+2-6- Cyclic imines

+"The dinoflagellates Karenia selliformis and Alexandrium ostenfeldii / A. peruvianum have been implicated in the biosynthesis of gymnodimines and spirolides, while Vulcanodinium rugosum produces pinnatoxins and portimine." $^{\rm 10~11}$

+--- No information is available online from BC.

+2-7-Palytoxin and analogues

-2-7- Palytoxin and analogues "Most incidents of palytoxin poisoning have manifested after oral intake of contaminated seafood.
-Poisonings in humans have also been noted after inhalation, cutaneous/systemic exposures with direct contact of aerosolized seawater during Ostreopsis blooms and/or through maintaining aquaria containing Cnidarian zoanthids."6 "Common symptoms include numbness, paraesthesia and swelling around the site of exposure (cutaneous exposure), rhinorrhea, cough, dyspnea (inhalational exposure), perioral paraesthesia, dysgeusia (oral exposure) and eye irritation (ocular exposure)"7 2-7-1Coral Toxic coral in aquarium sends Quebec family to hospital - Zoanthid corals can be toxic, be aware when handling them. $(\underline{Global News})^8$
+"Most incidents of palytoxin poisoning have manifested after oral intake of contaminated seafood.
+Poisonings in humans have also been noted after inhalation, cutaneous/systemic exposures with direct contact of aerosolized seawater during Ostreopsis blooms and/or through maintaining aquaria containing Cnidarian zoanthids."
+12

+"Common symptoms include numbness, paraesthesia and swelling around the site of exposure (cutaneous exposure), rhinorrhea, cough, dyspnea (inhalational exposure), perioral paraesthesia, dysgeusia (oral exposure) and eye irritation (ocular exposure)"

+2-7-1 Coral

+Toxic coral in aquarium sends Quebec family to hospital - Zoanthid corals can be toxic, be aware when handling them.
+(Global News)